Learner drivers – steps to getting your licence

-1. Gain learner’s permit – minimum age 16, score at least 24/30 on the written assessment.
+1. Get a learner’s permit – Must be a minimum age of 16 and score at least 24/30 on the written assessment.

 2. Learn to drive – Start to record supervised driving hours in log book - must include minimum five hours night time driving.
-Must be in this stage for 6 months.
+Must be in this stage for at least 6 months.

-3. Hazard Perception Test – minimum age 16 years and 6 months.
+3. Complete the Hazard Perception Test – Must be a minimum age of 16 years and 6 months.
 You do not need to take your Log Book to a Licensing Centre.

-4. Continue to gain experience – Must have recorded at least 50 supervised driving hours in the post practical driving assessment log book.
+4. Continue to gain experience – Must have recorded at least 50 supervised driving hours in the Learner Log Book.

-6. Provisional licence – hold for 2 years total with the first 6 months on red ‘P’ plates (with night-time restrictions), remaining 18 months on green ‘P’ plates.
+6. Get a provisional licence – hold for 2 years total with the first 6 months on red ‘P’ plates (with night-time restrictions), and then 18 months on green ‘P’ plates.